 The region also plays a critical role in regulating the global climate by storing massive amounts of carbon in its peatlands and standing forests.

 Today, the Leuser Ecosystem exists at a tenuous crossroads.
 Despite being protected under Indonesian national law, the Leuser Ecosystem is under siege from palm oil plantations and multiple other development plans.

-The Snack Food 20 have a role to play in securing the protection of the Leuser Ecosystem.
+The major snack food brands have a role to play in securing the protection of the Leuser Ecosystem.
 These corporate giants need to step up their supply chain implementation efforts, including investments in solutions that deliver the protection of the Leuser and ensure that their suppliers are not sourcing from the bad actors responsible for its destruction.

-The Snack Food 20, and their palm oil suppliers Golden Agri-Resources, Wilmar, and Musim Mas, must also work alongside governments to enforce a moratorium on forest clearance in existing palm oil plantations.
-A failure to support initiatives to halt the destruction of the Leuser will be a breach of the commitments that many of these corporations, such as PepsiCo, have made to cut Conflict Palm Oil.
+These big brands and their palm oil suppliers Golden Agri-Resources, Wilmar, and Musim Mas, must also work alongside governments to enforce a moratorium on forest clearance in existing palm oil plantations.
+A failure to support initiatives to halt the destruction of the Leuser will be a breach of the commitments that many of these corporations have made to cut Conflict Palm Oil.

 The Leuser Ecosystem must be protected for future generations.